-Our standard tour takes about an hour to walk the mile or so around the historic core of the city.
+The standard Charleston Terrors tour takes about an hour to walk the mile or so around the city’s historic core.
 If you choose the extended tour, we add other locations and just over an extra half-mile to the route.

-Charleston Terrors’ ghost tour route has been thoughtfully chosen, to both paint a vivid picture of the historic life of this vibrant town, and to bring the past to life through the harrowing personal tales of its resident ghosts.
+Charleston Terrors’ ghost tour route has been thoughtfully chosen to paint a vivid picture of this vibrant town’s historical life and bring the past to life through the harrowing personal tales of its resident ghosts.

 Charleston Terrors is a tour open to anyone curious about Charleston’s haunted reputation.
 Visitors can explore the city and sightsee in an unforgettable, unique way.
 Locals can delight in a fresh look at their hometown.
-History buffs and paranormal enthusiasts will both appreciate the tour, although you don’t have to be an expert in history or the supernatural in order to enjoy our tour.
+History buffs and paranormal enthusiasts will appreciate the tour, although you don’t have to be an expert in history or the supernatural to enjoy your tour.

-After experiencing our tour, you’ll leave with greater knowledge about Charleston, its history, its paranormal activity, and its local culture.
-Guests will have a different perspective on one of the oldest cities in America, and on the nature of the divisions between “our world” and the “spirit world.”
+After experiencing Charleston Terrors, you’ll leave with greater knowledge about the city, its history, paranormal activity, and local culture.
+Guests will have a different perspective on one of the oldest cities in America and the nature of the divisions between “our world” and the “spirit world.”
 You will carry home haunting memories from an extraordinary time well-spent.